NathanMontelli/smarterBarter/readme.md

   ## Usage
   Provided usage instructions and examples insure the desired development environment and outcome:

-    Create an account and by inputting an email, username and password or by using Facebook.
+    Create an account and by inputting an email, username and password.

     Sign in after creating account to access website home page.